The live project and prototyping as a paradigm for linking teaching and research in the architectural design studioPublished in July 2016

 An important aspect of the community of practice is the linking of research interests of academic staff with student investigation.
 As teachers communicate their passion for the subject and students become motivated by being involved in discussions of their teachers’ research a research-teaching nexus is established.
-The 11505 Material Technologies studio was built around staff expertise in precast concrete: ‘it’s very stimulating and obviously very academic and I enjoy that’ (Student comment, IML focus group, 2011). argues that “if the relationship between teaching and research is to be enhanced it is necessary to move towards a model based on the notion of academic communities of practice”.
-In this model “research and teaching are both viewed as activities where individuals and groups negotiate meanings, building knowledge within a social context” (ibid. ).
-Furthermore, suggests that ‘s communities of practice model is an effective method of linking teaching and research in the creative arts.
+The 11505 Material Technologies studio was built around staff expertise in precast concrete: ‘it’s very stimulating and obviously very academic and I enjoy that’ (Student comment, IML focus group, 2011).
+Argues that “if the relationship between teaching and research is to be enhanced it is necessary to move towards a model based on the notion of academic communities of practice”.
+In this model “research and teaching are both viewed as activities where individuals and groups negotiate meanings, building knowledge within a social context”.
+Furthermore it suggests that communities of practice model is an effective method of linking teaching and research in the creative arts.

 Focussing on process rather than product